colinbazzano/grokking-algorithms/Notes/Exercises.md

 7.1.1 Start -> 5 -> 2 -> 1 -> FINISH
 7.1.2 Start -> 10 -> 20 -> 30 -> FINISH
 7.1.3 START -> 2 -> 2 -> FINISH

+8.1 You would load the truck up with the biggest box, then move on an pick the second biggest box.
+This, of course, would be for using a greedy algorithm.
+It may not fit all the boxes in perfectly, and a strat more align with what Amazon does may work, but that wouldn't be a greedy algorithm.

+8.2 You would make a list of 1. most wanted to see 2. next in line.
+Would it be optimal?
+Not at all, you would want to start with the most wanted to see and see others that are closest to that not next in "want to see" list order.

+8.3 Quicksort seems greedy.
+You are selecting the most optimal number in each split.
+8.4 Breadth-first search is greedy.
+You will find the shortest path, and it will select the most optimal based on its selections.
+8.5 Dijkstra's is not greedy.
+It weighs out the options and carefully selects the best path.

+8.6 Yes.
+The input is going to be too large to solve this, and will be n!

+8.7 Yes.
+Just like the set-covering problem.

+8.8 No. You can figure this out, and it won't grow in input size.